BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/newboard.md

 ---------------

 The PLL is a specialized block in the FPGA that converts the board's clock to other frequencies.
-Femtorv32 uses a wrapper module `femtopll`, in `RTL/DEVICES/femtopll.v`.
-If you are lucky (that is, if your board uses the same frequency as something already programed here), then you can probably directly reuse what is written there, by making sure you define the right macro, else you will need to add your own values here.
+Femtorv32 uses a wrapper module `femtopll`, in `RTL/PLL/femtopll.v`, that redirects to board-dependent implementatons in `RTL/PLL/pll_xxx.v`.
+Start by copying the one that most resembles your board.
 To find the magic values, there are some utilities (fortunately !): for ICE40 use `icepll -i inputfreq -o outputfreq`, and for ECP5, use `ecpll -i inoutfreq -o outputfreq -f tmp.v`.